-In order to fulfil the goals that it plans to achieve in the course of the next three years, SARAT will be engaging in a variety of inter-related and mutually-supporting programmes in different areas.
+In order to fulfil the goals that it plans to achieve in the course of the three years between 2017-2020, SARAT engaged in a variety of inter-related and mutually-supporting programmes in different areas.

 Certified online education on Safeguarding and rescue of archaeological assets

-In collaboration with SARAT project partner Koç University Research Center for Anatolian Civilizations (RCAC)) and Koç University, Turkey’s first online education programme dealing with cultural heritage issues will be conducted.
+In collaboration with SARAT project partner Koç University Research Center for Anatolian Civilizations (RCAC)) and Koç University, Turkey’s first online education programme dealing with cultural heritage issues was conducted.

 Cultural heritage properties are confronted by many risks such as natural disasters and human conflict, looting, treasure-hunting, and negligence not just in Turkey but nearly everywhere worldwide.
 Being unprepared to deal with such emergencies has repeatedly resulted in such properties being destroyed by earthquakes or fire or in their being lost forever.
 Meanwhile, museums and ancient sites located in conflict zones suffer from damage and/or looting.
 Similar incidents continue to occur on a daily basis all over the world.